Blynk-Technologies/Blynk-NCP-Driver/README.md

 ## Integrations

 Based on this low-level NCP driver, Blynk also provides first class support and examples for multiple platforms.
-This includes reference inplementation of **NCP initialization, re-initialization, primary MCU OTA updates** and other features.
+This includes a reference implementation of **NCP initialization, re-initialization, primary MCU OTA updates** and other features.

 - [**Zephyr OS**](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Zephyr)
 - [**Arduino**](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Arduino)